CHAPTER 13

 When the Scriptures are allowed to interpret one another in their given order, without being overridden by speculative readings of Revelation, the portrait of the end of this age is neither chaotic nor obscure.
 It is remarkably coherent.

 The Lord Jesus confirms Daniel and locates this crisis in Judea.
 He warns of the abomination of desolation standing in the holy place and instructs those in Judea to flee.
 He identifies this moment as the great tribulation by quoting Daniel 12:1.
-At the same time, He describes the end as days like those of Noah and Lot: ordinary life continuing while judgment approaches, an atmosphere in which many say “peace and safety” and are surprised by sudden destruction.
+He warns that Israel will receive “another” who comes in his own name where they rejected the true Messiah (John 5:43).
+He describes the atmosphere of the end as days like those of Noah and Lot: ordinary life continuing while judgment approaches, many saying “peace and safety” and surprised by sudden destruction.
+And He promises that the days of this tribulation will be shortened for the elect’s sake—that God will not allow the fire to burn beyond what the refining of the remnant requires (Matthew 24:22).

 While Israel passes through this covenant crisis, the Church faces its own end-time test: not a distinct worldwide tribulation uniquely targeting Christians, but the spread of deception, false confidence, moral collapse, and spiritual sleep.
 Forms of godliness persist while its power is denied.
 Many fall away from the faith; false prophets multiply; the love of many grows cold.
 The mystery of lawlessness works in hidden ways, undermining Scripture, reshaping morality, exalting self-rule, preparing the way for the final open rebellion.

 All of this converges at the appearing of the Lord Jesus.
-In that pivotal moment, the man of sin is consumed, and Israel’s great tribulation reaches its inevitable conclusion, leading to the salvation of a faithful remnant.
-The Church’s period of waiting is over; the faithful are glorified; the falsehoods are exposed and judged.
+His appearing is sudden, visible, and unmistakable—like lightning that flashes from one end of heaven to the other (Luke 17:24; Matthew 24:27).
+The man of sin is consumed by the breath of His mouth and destroyed by the brightness of His coming (2 Thessalonians 2:8).
+Israel’s great tribulation reaches its divinely appointed conclusion—the short work upon the earth that Paul and Isaiah foretold—and the remnant is saved out of Jacob’s trouble (Jeremiah 30:7).
+The Church’s period of waiting is over; the falsehoods of the age are exposed; the faithful are gathered to the Lord.
 The present heavens begin to pass away, and the Seventh Day, the sabbath-long age of judgment, begins.